-The department assesses all courses that are part of the university General Education program on a two-year cycle that starts in even-numbered fall semesters.
+The department assesses all courses that are part of the university General Education program following guidelines provided by the General Education Assessment Committee.

 The Criminal Justice Minor Coordinator in conjunction with all instructors of Introduction to Criminal Justice assesses the minor with two direct measures every other year at the same time the Sociology program analyzes sociology senior option papers, and at the same time, the Sociology program analyzes the senior exit exam.